sunnyMiglani/OKE-Operator-Container/README.md

 - [X] Setup `$CLUSTER_OCID` and `$REGION` environment variables to pickup kubeconfig
 - [X] Add "get kubeconfig" logic into a startup script based on these environment variables
-- [ ] Make the `Makefile` take args for cluster and region to make this dynamic
 - [ ] Allow the ability to move dynamic set of binaries as required